 Taking RPA to the next level

-Whilst a majority of organizations understand that RPA can benefit them, Futurum states that RPA is not without challenges.
-According to their research, adoption is slowing down as organizations find it difficult to scale beyond back-of-house or front-of-house solutions.
+Whilst a majority of organisations understand that RPA can benefit them, Futurum states that RPA is not without challenges.
+According to their research, adoption is slowing down as organisations find it difficult to scale beyond back-of-house or front-of-house solutions.

 “I do know that that is a very real challenge, with some of the biggest players in the automation space just getting enterprises beyond that, those initial deployments and how do we scale it more broadly throughout the enterprise.” she explains.

-She also adds that equipping a workforce with new skills and allowing opportunities for continuous learning can help foster the culture of automation in the organization.
+She also adds that equipping a workforce with new skills and allowing opportunities for continuous learning can help foster the culture of automation in the organisation.